1 Person Dies After Southwest Jet With Engine Trouble Makes Emergency Landing

 At least one person died after a Southwest plane experienced serious engine trouble Tuesday and was forced to make an emergency landing in Philadelphia.
 Seven other people on board Flight 1380 were injured.

-"We do have information that there was one fatality," NTSB Chairman Robert Sumwalt told reporters during a news conference.
+"We do have information that there was one fatality," National Transportation Safety Board Chairman Robert Sumwalt told reporters during a news conference.
 Philadelphia Fire Department Commissioner Adam Thiel had previously told reporters that one person was transported to the hospital in critical condition and that the seven others were treated at the scene for minor injuries.

 The Boeing 737-700 had 143 passengers and five crew members on board as it headed from New York to Dallas, according to the airline.
+(Sumwalt's number slightly differed — he said there were 144 passengers.)

 The plane made the emergency landing "after the crew reported damage to one of the aircraft's engines, as well as the fuselage and at least one window," according to the Federal Aviation Administration.